Easy integration of YouTube and Vimeo videos into TYPO3 pages

 Vimeo

 With the Vimeo plugin, Vimeo videos can be displayed on a TYPO3 page without having to download videos and upload them again in the system.
-In addition, the content element, like the YouTube plugin, has various options with which the display of the videos can be individually adapted.
+Also, like the YouTube plugin, the content element has various options that allow you to customize the appearance and behavior of the videos.

 The following options are available.
 These are similar to the options for the YouTube plugin.
 When editing the Vimeo content element, you can therefore follow the YouTube instructions.